New Year Island (Tasmania)

+While King Island has the largest area of the four islands, the group is named after New Year Island because it was discovered by Europeans a few days earlier than King Island.

 Fauna

 Breeding seabird and shorebird species include short-tailed shearwater, fairy prion, Pacific gull, silver gull and sooty oystercatcher.
 Reptiles include tiger snake, white's skink, metallic skink and eastern blue-tongued lizard.
 A species of mouse is present.